zurb/tribute/README.md

   // specify an alternative parent container for the menu
   menuContainer: document.body,

-  // column to search against in the object
+  // column to search against in the object (accepts function or string)
   lookup: 'key',

   // column that contains the content to insert by default